The building was built in 1947, by/for Dr. Simeon A. Nathan, on property of his on the big curve on Strowd Hill (aka Strowd's Hill).

-In December 1953 Whitehall Antiques moved into the building.
+In December 1953 Whitehall Antiques moved into the building, and expanded the building over time.
 It was then several other antique/garden businesses over the decades once Whitehall moved out.
 It is now, interestingly, the offices for The Curve Inn LLC.

 View north, June 2019 (via Google Streetview)